imronuke/CPM/README.md

 You just need g++ or other c++ compilers.

-## Validation:
+## Validation
-Here is the result for a simple fuel-moderator problem with white boundary condition.
+Here is the result for a simple fuel-moderator problem with white boundary condition.\
-My code gives k_inf = 1.30288
+My code gives k_inf = 1.30288\
 Multi-group Monte Carlo using OpenMC gives k_inf = 1.30323 ± 0.00025.